-Of course, I eventually got the hang of things.
-I've been boondocking full-time ever since!
+Of course, I eventually got the hang of things and I've been boondocking full-time ever since!

-So this article was created to provide you with all the ammunition you need so you can have an educated, enjoyable first boondocking experience!
+So, this article was created to provide you with all the ammunition you need so you can have an educated and enjoyable first boondocking experience!

 Why Not Just Stay At A Campground?